inspektor-gadget/kubecon-na-2024/using-gadgets.md

 # Using Gadgets

-This guide will tech you how to run some Gadgets from Inspektor Gadget.
+This guide will teach you how to run some Gadgets from Inspektor Gadget.

 ## trace_exec